artic-network/civet/README.md

 ```
 civet -v
 ```
-and you should see the versions of civet printed.
+and you should see the version of civet printed.

 ### Updating civet